 For example: maybe someone my age shouldn’t get excited and/or sing along when a certain new song by a certain Disney starlet with an identity issue comes on the radio, but it happens.
 I’m perfectly content with the fact that I was rockin’ out to that song in my car, and also that I was, at the same time, giddy with excitement about driving to my grandparent’s house to spend the night.
 I really I don’t mind that you’d probably never believe I was a day over 11 because of all of this.
 Honestly, it’s ok.
 I understand.

 It’s just that I can’t control my childish urges sometimes.
 I’m sure you understand that it’s not my fault that I couldn’t hold back when my awesome grandma presented a plate of these cookies to me as I walked through their door that evening.
 They’re delightfully chewy and buttery, with that perfect refreshing zing that you’d hope for in a lemon cookie.
 Grandma told me that they didn’t turn out right, and that the picture from the recipe she used made them look like they should have been crisper, but leaving them chewy is undoubtedly the way to go.
 A harsh crunch plus the bite of the lemon would just be too much.
 The contrasting softness of the cookie and the sharp citrus just works.

-And so, to redeem myself from my sudden lack of composure, I curled up with a cookie (ok, maybe two) on the couch to watch Fox news and talk politics with my grandpa.
+And so, to redeem myself from my sudden lack of composure, I curled up with a cookie (ok, maybe two) on the couch to watch the news and chat with my grandpa.